sheril5/infra/README.md

              version: "v2"
              auth:
                tokenSecretRef:
-                 name: <"secret name of the vault-root-token in tekton namespace">
+                 name: "tekton-vault-token"
                  key: "token"
-                 namespace: external-secrets
+                 namespace: tekton

+  Here, the **tekton-vault-token** is the secret created in tekton namespace to access the vault

 * Git secret